sidcraftscode/training-log/README.md

-# training-log - coming soon
+# Training log - coming soon
 A small app that allows you to log your training for rowing.